 As a young associate, Jason came up with a novel legal argument that won dismissal of a $1-billion putative class action.
 And in 2017 he was part of a legal team that won reversal of an $800-million jury verdict.
 A former English professor and an award-winning writer, Jason's briefs and appellate advocacy have been praised by both state and federal judges.
 One federal judge described Jason in a written opinion as “an excellent lawyer” who “provided vigorous, high quality legal representation.”

 Jason was recognized in 2020 by The Best Lawyers in America® for Appellate Law.
 He was recognized in 2017 and 2018 as one of the “Best Lawyers in Dallas” by D Magazine.
-He was named a Texas “Rising Star” in 2016, 2017, 2018 and 2019 for Appellate Law and one of the “Up-and-Coming 100” in 2019 by Super Lawyers magazine.
+Jason was named a Texas “Rising Star” in 2016, 2017, 2018 and 2019 for Appellate Law and one of the “Up-and-Coming 100” in 2019 by Super Lawyers magazine.
 He was included among the 2016 “Fastcase 50” for his innovative contributions to legal practice.
-And he was named “Appellate Lawyer of the Week” by Texas Lawyer in July 2015, following a big win at the Supreme Court of Texas.
+And Jason was named “Appellate Lawyer of the Week” by Texas Lawyer in July 2015, following a big win at the Supreme Court of Texas.